askainet/grafanacon2026-alloy-in-action/README.md

 These logs are written to files inside the container, but no one's reading them.
 Without a pipeline to collect and ship them, you're missing critical intel.

 **Your task:**
-Build a log pipeline to tail mission-control's log files, parse the JSON, and send them to Loki.
+Build a log pipeline to read mission-control's log files, parse the JSON, and send them to Loki.

 Once it's configured, you'll see logs flowing into Grafana where you can search and filter by component.